 Line the baking trays well

-Keep an eye on the proving of the shaped dough
+Don’t rush the proving of the shaped dough

 To test they are ready: the tops should be firm and crispy and they should lift easily off the tray, feeling very light.